2011 Triumph Rocket

 Note I had to add spacers to move the heim joints away from the plates a bit… those are just tacked on in a couple spots.
 They are held by the bolt holding the heim joint.

 Finally, I braced the rear mount to the opposite side of the bike frame with this bracket here (which I welded in-place to get it exactly right).

 In the following picture you can see this support bracket coming out the back.

 Thank you so much John for sharing such detailed information in reply to Keswani’s questions.
 You Rock! 🙂

 Took the boy out for a long ride today (he’s 21)… super smooth, he was very comfortable.

 One could easily tour with this rig, though in town, at slow speeds and a load in the car, it’s a handful…much better at speed… but that’s nothing new.

 Share Your Project

-Submit Your Leaner Sidecar Project: Write a comment below indicating you would like your project on this page.
+Submit Your Leaner Sidecar Project: Write a comment below indicating you would like your project included on Haul N Ride.
 Other builders would love to see your project. 🙂

 Haul N Ride website was created to explore Innovation and Human Creativity with a focus on Interesting, Rare and Unusual Motorcycles and Accessories.
 Haul N Ride welcomes the sharing of projects and ideas, creating an enjoyable and educational online resource.
 We like to hear from readers so please leave a comment below and let us know if this post helped you or if you have any questions.